aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 I found an interesting web site called **Air Recce** (reference) that shares information about Aerial Reconnaissance as it was done during World War II.
 This was exactly what I needed.
 Air Recce and Wikipedia both seem to show that the aircraft used most for Aerial Reconnaissance during and just after World War II were versions of the North American P-51 Mustang known as the F-6, and the Lockheed P-38 Lightning known as the F-4 and F-5.
-The F-4 and F-5, “...as a reconnaissance aircraft, obtained 90 percent of the aerial film captured over Europe” (reference) Both of these aircraft could fly over 40,000 feet.
+The F-4 and F-5, “...as a reconnaissance aircraft, obtained 90 percent of the aerial film captured over Europe”. (reference) Both of these aircraft could fly over 40,000 feet.
-Many of the examples in the Model 520 / 700 manual use an altitude of 30,000 - 40,000 feet, so it seems likely this is what Katz had in mind.
+Many of the examples in the Model 520/700 manual use an altitude of 30,000 - 40,000 feet, so it seems likely this is what Katz had in mind.

 Also of interest is the RB-36D, a Photo Reconnaissance version of the Convair B-36 Peacemaker.
 This could fly over 50,000 feet, carry multiple cameras, and had a long range.